top of page

 Around the same time, Iva discovered Italy’s underground rave scene—a parallel world of radical freedom, experimentation, and creative expression.
 Captivated by its energy and aesthetic, she immersed herself deeply in the culture, traveling across Europe’s festival circuits in a camper van while supporting herself as an artisan, creating handmade clothes, accessories, and making dreadlocks.

 During these years she began producing electronic music using Ableton Live and performing live sets using controllers such as the APC40 and APC20.
 Her sound evolved within the free party movement, blending tribe techno, french-core, and experimental textures.
 The scene operated largely outside the internet and mainstream structures, relying on word-of-mouth networks across Italy, France, and the Czech Republic.
-Only existing footage of one these Tekno livesets.
+Linked is the Only existing footage of one of these Tekno livesets by Iva sekhmet which at the time went by the art name Mabbastavoodoo.

 In 2017 she temporarily moved to Los Angeles, working as a tattoo artist while exploring creative opportunities.
 She developed new tracks within a creative household of musicians and international hiphop dancers.
 It is here that the name Aphrodite Is The Jackal was born.
-Out of a can of spray onto wall in Downtown L.A.
+It came out of a can of spray, onto wall, one sunny day in Downtown L.A.

 Tattooing had already become an important part of her life since 2013.